The following requirements apply to all current G1 students and those who entered the program during or after the fall of 2018.

 Teaching Fellowships and Research Assistantships

 All PhD candidates are normally required to teach and/or to work as research assistants beginning in their second year.
-The current Statistics Department teaching expectation is as follows: The Department considers teaching experience to be an important educational component of the PhD program.
+The current Department of Statistics teaching expectation is as follows: The department considers teaching experience to be an important educational component of the PhD program.
 Most students will complete that component by leading four sections over the course of their PhD careers, covering at least two different courses.
-Many students elect to do additional teaching for a variety of reasons, including funding living expenses, addressing the needs of the Department, and/or obtaining additional professional experience.
-The Department’s aim is to not ask students to teach more than eight sections in total.
+Many students elect to do additional teaching for a variety of reasons, including funding living expenses, addressing the needs of the department, and/or obtaining additional professional experience.
+The department’s aim is to not ask students to teach more than eight sections in total.
 Research funding considerations may affect these normal teaching and research workloads.
 When research funds permit, the department aims to assign final-year students to lighter-than-normal teaching loads to enable them to make progress on their dissertations.

 Master of Arts (AM) Program

 The Department of Statistics awards terminal AM degrees, as well as AM degrees to students who are continuing in the PhD program.
-The department will consider for the AM degree PhD candidates in other fields at Harvard for whom a statistics minor is appropriate, well-prepared undergraduates eligible for the AB/AM program, and candidates with appropriate mathematics backgrounds who demonstrate motivation for pursuing a terminal AM degree.
+The department will consider for the AM degree PhD candidates in other fields at Harvard for whom a statistics minor is appropriate, and well-prepared undergraduates eligible for the AB/AM program.

 - Minimum of one year of full-time residence.
 Requests for part-time study in the first year must meet the GSAS special circumstances criteria.

-- Requires the satisfactory completion of eight four-credit courses taken within the Department of Statistics and approved by the student’s department advisor, at the level of Statistics 110 and above, with at least five 200-level courses from an approved list maintained by the director of graduate studies for the masters program.
-The actual course of study will vary according to the student’s interest and preparation and will be determined in consultation with the student’s advisor.
+- Requires the satisfactory completion of eight four-credit courses taken within the Department of Statistics (with the exceptions noted below), at the level of Statistics 110 and above, with at least five 200-level Statistics courses.

-- CS 181 and/or CS 281 can count towards the 8 Statistics courses but not toward the 5 200-level courses.
+- CS 181 and/or CS 281 may count towards the eight required courses for the AM degree, but not as substitutes of the five 200-level courses.

 - No thesis, general examination, qualifying paper, or cognate field is required for the AM degree.